Jim Sullivan (rugby, born 1903)

-He made a combined total of 60 appearances at representative level with England, Wales, Great Britain and Other Nationalities, and his 26 appearances with Wales was still a record for many years after his death.
+He made a combined total of 60 appearances at representative level with Wales, Great Britain and Other Nationalities, and his 26 appearances with Wales was still a record for many years after his death.
 He also represented Wales in British baseball.
+Sullivan went on to have the rare distinction of playing all three codes of baseball played in Britain the inter-war years.
+He played both Welsh and English baseball before the two codes were unified in 1927 and continued playing baseball in the latter 20s and 30s, primarily for the Everton and St Margarets baseball clubs in Liverpool.
+In the mid-1930 he also played American baseball for Manchester Blue Sox and Greenfield Giants.

 Early life

 Sullivan was born at Cardiff, Glamorgan, Wales.
 He attended St Alban's School, and joined his hometown rugby union team Cardiff at the age of 16.
 He made his début against Neath in October 1920, and went on to make 38 appearances for the club.
 In December 1920, 26-days after his seventeenth birthday, he played for the Barbarians in a match against Newport, becoming the youngest player to represent the team.
 His performances attracted the attention of several rugby league clubs, including Wakefield Trinity, Hull FC, Huddersfield and Wigan.
 While playing for Cardiff, Sullivan served an apprenticeship to become a boilermaker.
 He was also a British baseball player, and appeared for Wales in a match against England in 1921.